Toshikazu Kawasaki

+Life and career

-Kawasaki was the first to develop the technique of iso-area folding, which allows the folder to end up with each side of the paper displayed in equal amounts.
+Kawasaki was born in Kurume, Fukuoka on November 26, 1955.
+He was the first to develop the technique of iso-area folding, which allows the folder to end up with each side of the paper displayed in equal amounts.
 It consists of building a mirror-symmetrical crease pattern and then collapsing it to find a finished form, usually a geometric shape such as a cube.
 He also discovered and proved that with any given flat point in an origami model, the sum of alternating angles is always equal to 180 degrees, a result now known as Kawasaki's theorem.

+Kawasaki died in a house fire at his home, on March 4, 2026, at the age of 70.